ci1xgk/Fellowship_Webpage/Merewether3.md

 After following the instructions within the ["_Compilation_"](/LISFLOOD8.0.md), a LISFLOOD executable file will be obtained.
 The executable file will have the name `lisflood.exe` on a Windows platform and the name `lisflood` on a linux-based platform.

 For running the `lisflood.exe` of the Merewether test case on windows, first create a directory for the test case, for example named `merewether`, in the same directory where `lisflood.exe` is generated.
-Then place the input files inside the `merewether` directory.
-The figure below shows the file list that should be in the `merewether` directory.
+Then place the input files inside the `merewether` directory as the figure below.

 ![image](/Figures/mer12.png)